-Resources About Science Writing
+Resources About Effective Writing

 Clear and Simple As the Truth: Writing Classic Prose, by Francis-Noël Thomas and Mark Turner.
 Princeton University Press.